Pittsburgh: Geography

 The steps of Pittsburgh consist of 800 sets of outdoor public stairways with 44,645 treads and 24,090 vertical feet.
 They include hundreds of streets composed entirely of stairs, and many other steep streets with stairs for sidewalks.
 Many provide vistas of the Pittsburgh area while attracting hikers and fitness walkers.

 Bike and walking trails have been built to border many of the city's rivers and hollows.
 The Great Allegheny Passage and Chesapeake and Ohio Canal Towpath connect the city directly to downtown Washington, D.C. (some 335 mi away) with a continuous bike/running trail.

 Cityscape

-Areas

-The city consists of the Downtown area, called the Golden Triangle, and four main areas surrounding it.
-These surrounding areas are subdivided into distinct neighborhoods (Pittsburgh has 90 neighborhoods).
-Relative to downtown, these areas are known as the Central, North Side/North Hills, South Side/South Hills, East End, and West End.
+The city consists of the Downtown area, called the Golden Triangle, and four main areas surrounding it—Central, North Side/North Hills, South Side/South Hills, East End, and West End.
+These areas are further divided into 90 neighborhoods.